spencer-burke/RubyStatePortal/Notes.md

 - make rest controller for manager object
 - wire up hotwire components
 - explore the more literal dashboard option as well
+## Current Notes:
+- policy being put in controller
+- you can stop people from querying endpoints with the require_auth from the rails 8 generator
+- you still need policies however to make sure other users don't get access to things from hotwire endpoint